 HigherEdMe supports marketing services for international student recruitment with its global education matchmaking platform, but does not take part in the admission process.
 However, here are some major points to review to sharpen your international student admission process.

-Checking key issues
+Checking key issues of international student admission

 There are several points to check about an international student candidate profile.
 Of course the first one is the academic level (grades, degrees, certifications) of the international candidate and his institution of origin, using rankings, credentials, documents and official assessments.
 Some companies provide this type of services.
 A first step to check is of course the email domain, that can sometimes match the institution domain (for example harvard.edu).